Georgia Dog Bite Lawyers

 2 Ways to Establish Liability:

-To prove liability in a Georgia dog bite homeowner's case, the plaintiff must show either:
+In short - to prove liability in a Georgia dog bite case, the plaintiff must show either:

-2. That a leash law type ordinance was violated that led to the bite
+2b.
+A leash law type ordinance was violated that led to the bite (still a knowledge requirement - see below)

 So how creative can we get showing prior incidents of aggression?
 Georgia courts have ruled that a dog barking, growling, or showing its teeth is not enough to show prior aggression.
 3 The plaintiff must show a prior lunge, a chase, a prior bite, or even the killing of someone's household pet.
 There is no breed specific strict liability standard to stereotypical aggressive breeds.